raganwald/raganwald.github.com/_posts/2017-04-30-transducers.md

 [stream approach]: http://raganwald.com/2017/04/19/incremental.html#III

+Now we're going to look at another very interesting approach for building composeable pipelines of transformations without incurring a memory penalty, **transducers**.

 [![a matrix dream](/assets/images/matrix-dream.jpg)](https://www.flickr.com/photos/gi/127757006)

-Now we're going to look at another very interesting approach for building composeable pipelines of transformations without incurring a memory penalty.

-Let's start with a look at reducing (a/k/a "folding"):
+Let's start with a review of reducing (a/k/a "folding"):

 ---